-In 2010, a document called "A Risk Informed Method for Enterprise Security (RIMES)" was introduced by Sandi National Laboratories where Wyss, et al. resurfaced the Kaplan and Garrick triplets with a modification that leveraged the approach by replacing pi, the probability of the scenario, with di, the degree of difficulty.
+In 2010, a document called "A Risk Informed Method for Enterprise Security (RIMES)"6 was introduced by Sandi National Laboratories where Wyss, et al. resurfaced the Kaplan and Garrick triplets with a modification that leveraged the approach by replacing p_i, the probability of the scenario, with d_i, the degree of difficulty.
 This improved the equation in determining the probability of success of a given threat for an identified scenario, degree of difficulty, and the consequence.
 With probability based on historical frequency removed, this puts the focus on the degree of difficulty, measuring what is known instead of trying to measure what is not known.

-What can happen?
-How many countermeasures would have to fail for an adversary to succeed?
-If an adversary causes this event to happen, what are the consequences?
-Hold Conditional Probability (P S T ) constant at a value indicative of adversary success.
-Determine d i , degree of difficulty for a broad range of scenarios s i , including the threshold threat characteristics required for an adversary to be successful in si.
+s i , scenario What can happen? d i , degree of difficulty to successfully How many countermeasures would have to fail for accomplish the scenario against the an adversary to succeed? target under consideration ci, consequence of the scenario If an adversary causes this event to happen, what are the consequences?
+Hold Conditional Probability (Ps T) constant at a value indicative of adversary success.
+Determine d i , degree of difficulty for a broad range of scenarios s i , including the threshold threat characteristics required for an adversary to be successful in s_i .